Big-Fig/Fediverse.app/README.md

 * Null-safety support
 * Feature-based folder structure
-* Prefer composition over inheritance
+* Prefers composition over inheritance
-* Dependency Injection implemented via `provider`
+* Dependency Injection is implemented via `provider`
-* Prefer `StatelessWidget` and async UI update via `StreamBuidler` and `BehaviourSubject` & `StreamController` in controller classes
+* Prefers `StatelessWidget` and async UI update via `StreamBuidler` and `BehaviourSubject` & `StreamController` in controller classes
-* Prefer divide `Widgets` in small sub `Widgets` with `const` constructor(for better performance) if possible
+* Prefers divide `Widgets` in small sub `Widgets` with `const` constructor(for better performance) if possible
-* Provide data to nested elements via `provider`
+* Provides data to nested elements via `provider`
-* Prefer `Repository` pattern.
-Almost all network data cached in local SQLite database.
+* Prefers `Repository` pattern.
+Almost all network data is cached in local SQLite database.
 UI always displays data from single source.
-It may be network-only or from database(if data cached).
-Don't cache and merge data in memory to achieve data consistency
+It may be network-only or from database(if data is cached).
+Doesn't cache and merge data in memory to achieve data consistency
-* Prefer [Effective Dart](https://dart.dev/guides/language/effective-dart/style) name and style code conventions
+* Prefers [Effective Dart](https://dart.dev/guides/language/effective-dart/style) name and style code conventions
-* Prefer long file & classes names like `account_follower_account_cached_list_bloc_impl.dart` and `AccountFollowerAccountCachedListBloc`
+* Prefers long file & classes names like `account_follower_account_cached_list_bloc_impl.dart` and `AccountFollowerAccountCachedListBloc`
- * It easy to understand what classes do
+ * It is easy to understand what classes do
- * It easy to navigate in IDE by typing start letters of name
+ * It is easy to navigate in IDE by typing start letters of name
 * One class = one file
-* Prefer `interfaces` for `Bussines Logic` and `Services`
+* Prefers `interfaces` for `Bussines Logic` and `Services`
- * Simple append `I` to implementation class name. `AccountFollowerAccountCachedListBloc` implementation and `IAccountFollowerAccountCachedListBloc` interface
+ * Simple append `I` to implementation class name. `AccountFollowerAccountCachedListBloc` is implementation and `IAccountFollowerAccountCachedListBloc` is interface
  * Code readability: you can see small list of public methods/fields in interface file instead of exploring long file with implementations
- * It useful to implement extensions for interfaces not for implementations
+ * It is useful to implement extensions for interfaces not for implementations
- * It useful to extends several interfaces in one child to separate logic
+ * It is useful to extend several interfaces in one child to separate logic
- * It useful to create tests and mocks
+ * It is useful to create tests and mocks

 ### Flutter version & FVM

-To build Fedi you need Flutter version specified in [`.fvm/fvm_config.json`](.fvm/fvm_config.json) field `flutterSdkVersion`.
+To build Fedi you need to specify Flutter version in [`.fvm/fvm_config.json`](.fvm/fvm_config.json) field `flutterSdkVersion`.

 You can achieve this by specifing your system Flutter version by using `flutter version $version` or using FVM